Import.io vs In-house Scraping:

 “Build and run the pipeline”

-In-house can be powerful, but it’s a commitment to operations, not just a development project.
+In-house can be powerful, but it's a commitment to operations rather than a one-time development project.

-replacing custom scripts and ongoing maintenance with predictable, governed data delivery at scale.
+managed delivery replaces custom scripts and ongoing maintenance with predictable, governed data at scale.

 Reliability when websites change

-With in-house scraping, website changes trigger internal investigation and code updates, but the bigger risk is silent data drift.
-Missed pricing signals, broken dashboards, or inaccurate datasets can affect reporting and decisions before issues are detected.
-Recovery depends on monitoring maturity and engineering availability, and when reliability weakens, business decisions built on that data become less dependable.
+With in-house scraping, website changes trigger internal investigation and code updates.
+The bigger risk is silent data drift: missed pricing signals, broken dashboards, or incorrect datasets that affect reporting before anyone notices.
+Recovery depends on how mature internal monitoring is and how quickly engineering can respond.

 Why this matters?